 Evaluate if the permit program is successful.

-Correlate discharge quality with location and facility type.
+Correlate discharge quality with location (town) and facility type (industry sector) or with receiving water quality either for certain streams (e.g., Connecticut River?) or with Impaired vs Not Impaired (only available for new data).

-Identify acute water problems in some areas.
+Identify acute water problems in some areas (e.g., by town or receiving water).

-A particular class of industries faring worse than other?
+Is a particular class of industry fairing worse than other?
+Any trends showing over time documenting improving/deteriorating circumstances for a class of industry?

 Storms of higher magnitude causes higher contaminant loading?

-Any trends showing over time documenting improving/deteriorating circumstances for a class of industry?
+Potentially look at classes of contaminants (metals, nutrients, sediment) over time to identify trends.

 Action: